Quick Links Menu.

 Class Notes:

-On 14 May 1959 a team from the Preliminary Design Branch of BUSHIPS (Code 421) visited AO 147 and AO 143 to get their crews' reactions to this relatively new AO type in connection with new design work in progress (notably the AOE type).
+On 14 May 1959 a team from the Preliminary Design Branch of BUSHIPS (Code 421) visited AO 147 and AO 143 to get their crews' reactions to this relatively new AO type in connection with new design work then in progress (notably the AOE type).
 They learned that the AO 143 type ships had experienced no difficulty in replenishing operations in up to force 4 winds due to poor seakeeping or lack of stability and that roll stabilization features were unnecessary.
 The ships had, however, experienced major trouble with green water inundating the main deck and even the forecastle, smashing up and completely disrupting the deck load cargo of AVGAS drums and pressurized gas cylinders on the main deck and causing structural damage on the forecastle.
 The ships suggested that the main deck forward be enclosed.
-Visibility from the bridge was considered fine after the removal of the forward centerline mounted 5" gun.
+Visibility from the bridge was considered fine after the removal of the forward centerline-mounted 5" gun.
 The most serious criticisms related to the machinery plant.
 Opinion was unanimous that the ships were underpowered in backing, that the two boilers were insufficient, and that the ship service generators were inadequate to the extent that starting up the fire room forced draft blowers created a serious power drop on the line followed by a power surge that burned out lights and electronic components.
-The Executive Officer of NEOSHO summarized the general feeling concenting the machinery plant by called it "archaic."
+The Executive Officer of NEOSHO summarized the general feeling concerning the machinery plant by called it "archaic."
 When shown the AOE design the officers of the two ships endorsed most of its features except the 40-foot draft, which they pointed out was too much for nearly all harbors on the U.S. East Coast, including Norfolk, to handle.

 The ships were built with eight replenishment stations, two forward of the bridge served by a cargo mast and six between the deckhouses served by three kingpost pairs.
 (There was also a second cargo mast amidships.)
 The two forward stations were for AVGAS and the three kingpost pairs supplied forward to aft black oil and diesel oil, black oil and JP-5, and AVGAS and JP-5.
-Carriers would replenish on the oiler's port side and escorts to starboard.
+Aircraft carriers would replenish on the oiler's port side and escorts to starboard.
 Several improvements to fueling rigs were made in the late 1950s.
-Some AO 143 class ships received counterweight fueling stations in the late 1950s (generally in the after kingpost pair), a 7-inch light-weight collapsible hose replaced the World War II-vintage 6-inch rigid wire-reinforced hose, and fueling outriggers that tilted upwards and outwards from the tops of fueling kingposts were developed to replace the traditional fueling booms in supporting spanwires and hoses.
+Some AO 143 class ships received counterweight fueling stations (see AE 23-25 for this technology) in the late 1950s (generally in the after kingpost pair), a 7-inch light-weight collapsible hose replaced the World War II-vintage 6-inch rigid wire-reinforced hose, and fueling outriggers that tilted upwards and outwards from the tops of fueling kingposts were developed to replace the traditional fueling booms in supporting spanwires and hoses.
 Following completion of the tests of a ram-tensioned highline in VEGA (AF 59, q.v.) in April 1960 a complete prototype STREAM fueling station consisting of a ram tensioner, the new fueling outrigger, and the 7-inch hose was installed and tested on station four of HASSAYAMPA.
-Later, after eight years of testing, CNO in September 1965 approved a probe fueling system similar to that used in aircraft in-flight refueling in which a male fitting at the end of a 7-inch hose was "flown" down the spanwire on a trolly and mated with a swivel elbow on the receiving system, sealing the connection and opening the refueling valve.
+Later, after eight years of testing, CNO in September 1965 approved a probe fueling system similar to that used in aircraft in-flight refueling in which a male fitting at the end of a 7-inch hose was "flown" down the spanwire on a trolly and mated with a swivel elbow on the receiving ship, sealing the connection and opening the refueling valve.
 The individual AO 143-class oilers subsequently had their fueling stations upgraded as operational requriements, overhaul schedules, and funding permitted, resulting in considerable variety.
 Ram tensioner systems seem to have been little used on these ships as they handled little cargo.

 Ship Notes: